Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: System Model

 \subsection{Appliance Scenarios and Modeling}

-In this study, residential appliances are categorized into three according to their level of programmability.
-On-demand and safety-critical appliances cannot be scheduled temporally and their power consumption profiles cannot be changed.
-These appliances are named as non-shiftable appliances.
+Appliances are categorized into three groups according to their level of programmability.
+The first group contains on-demand and safety-critical appliances which cannot be scheduled temporally and whose power consumption profiles cannot be changed (i.e., non-shiftable appliances).
 Examples of on-demand and safety-critical appliances are TVs and CCTV systems, respectively.
-The second type of appliances can be delayed and/or interrupted as needed, yet, their power consumption profiles cannot be altered.
-These are named time-shiftable appliances.
+The second group contains appliances whose operation can be delayed and/or interrupted as needed, yet, their power consumption profiles cannot be altered (i.e., time-shiftable appliances).
 Examples of such appliances are clothes washers and dryers.
-The third type of appliances are called power-and-time-shiftable appliances, which can be scheduled temporally and power consumption levels of which can be varied.
+The third group contains appliances whose power consumption levels can also be changed; thus, they can be scheduled temporally and spatially (i.e., power-and-time-shiftable appliances).
 Such appliances can be used somewhat similar to a household battery, yet, they need to satisfy certain additional constraints.
-For example, PEVs are power-and-time-shiftable appliances and they can be charged/discharged according to the needs of consumers.
-However, they have to be charged enough until a certain time (e.g., at 8:00 a.m.) in order to be practical.
+For example, PEVs are power-and-time-shiftable appliances and can be charged/discharged according to consumers' needs.
+However, they have to be charged enough at a certain time (e.g., at 8:00 a.m.) to be practical.
 Another example is HVAC systems, which are power-and-time-shiftable.
-However, they are required to keep the temperature within a certain range (e.g., $20$-$24^{\circ}C$).
+However, they must keep the temperature within a certain range (e.g., $20$-$24^{\circ}C$).

 There exist only a few appliance-level datasets with real and reactive power measurements available as presented in~Table~\ref{tab:datasets}.
-However, the measurement duration in ACS-F2~\cite{ridi2014acs} is very short, hence, the dataset does not include information about the daily usage of appliances.
+Among these datasets, the measurement duration of an appliance in ACS-F2~\cite{ridi2014acs} is two hours.
+Hence, the dataset does not include information about the daily usage of appliances.
 On the other hand, most of the measured appliances in Ampds2 dataset~\cite{makonin2016electricity} and iAWE dataset~\cite{batra2013s} overlap, and the measurement duration in iAWE dataset is shorter than that of Ampds2 and it varies with the appliance.
-Therefore, in this study, we use appliance power measurement data from Ampds2 dataset.
+Therefore, in this study we use the appliance power measurement data from Ampds2 dataset.